 PARADISEC (the Pacific And Regional Archive for Digital Sources in Endangered Cultures) is a digital archive of records of some of the many small cultures and languages of the world.
 Our research group has developed models to ensure that the archive can provide access to interested communities, and conforms with emerging international standards for digital archiving.

 We have established a framework for accessioning, cataloguing and digitising audio, text and visual material, and preserving digital copies.
 A primary goal is to safely preserve material that would otherwise be lost.
 In this way we can make field recordings available to the people and communities recorded, and to their descendants.

-We have distributed copies of recordings to the Vanuatu Cultural Centre, the University of New Caledonia, the Institute of Papua New Guinea Studies, the Solomon Islands National Museum and to Rapa Nui.
+We have distributed copies of recordings to the Vanuatu Kaljoral Senta, the University of New Caledonia, the Institute of Papua New Guinea Studies, The University of French Polynesia, the Solomon Islands National Museum, and to Rapa Nui.

-PARADISEC is a consortium of three universities: the Universities of Sydney, the University of Melbourne, and the Australian National University.
+PARADISEC is a consortium of three universities: the University of Sydney, the University of Melbourne, and the Australian National University.
 Operational functions are distributed across the participating campuses.

-PARADISEC is directed by a Steering Committee of representatives from these three universities, with Dr Nick Thieberger as the PARADISEC Director, and Prof Linda Barwick as the Sydney Director.
+PARADISEC is directed by a Steering Committee of representatives from these three universities, with Dr Nick Thieberger as the PARADISEC Director, and Dr Amanda Harris as the Sydney Director.

 Our distributed project operations have been made possible by the high bandwidth dedicated research and education network AARNet and the data storage facility of the Research Data Storage Infrastructure.
 We archive our audio data to international standards and formats for digital preservation using the Dobbin Audio Archiving system.